Johnson dazzles as Canada beat Czechia 5-1 in Junior Hockey World Championship - ExBulletin

 Austrian goalkeeper Leon Sommer stopped 49 of the 56 shots he encountered.

-Saturday’s workload wasn’t the biggest Sommer has borne in world junior action, taking 64 shots in an 11-2 loss to Canada before COVID-19 rocked the original 2022 tournament in December.
+Saturday’s workload wasn’t the biggest Sommer has borne in world junior action, taking 64 shots in an 11-2 loss to Canada before COVID-19 shocked the original 2022 tournament in December.

 I think I’ll get the tricky one, said the keeper.
 But I like that one.